 Have you organized moving day parking for your moving truck or removal van?
 If you have a driveway, this won’t be an issue.
 Just be sure to clear out any potential obstacles for a moving truck, including low-hanging branches.

-If you don’t have a driveway, then you might need to arrange a permit prior to the big day.
+If you don’t have a driveway, then you might need to arrange a permit before the big day.
 This may need to be done ahead of time through your City Hall, so don’t leave it until the last minute!
 Confirming estimated arrival times one last time with your moving service can also be good for your peace of mind.

 Traffic and Directions